The Price of Privacy in Untrusted Recommendation Engines: Introduction

 \subsection{Our Results}

-We now present a high level view of our technical results, and discuss their relevance to the problem of designing algorithms for untrusted recommender systems.
-As mentioned before, we focus on learning a stochastic generative model for the data, under {\it user-end, or local differential privacy} constraints.
-This entails a subtle difference in the definition of utility as compared to centralized differential privacy.
-In the latter, the true model {\it may be known to the database curator}, but privacy constraints require the output to be perturbed; the performance measure is the size of database required to output a hypothesis that is private and close to the truth.
-In contrast, local differential privacy ensures privacy at the user-end; the aim of the system is to learn the model from privatized responses to appropriately designed queries, and the performance is in terms of the number of users needed for learning.
+We focus on learning a generative model for the data, under \emph{user-end, or local differential privacy} constraints.
+Local differential privacy ensures that user data is privatized before being made available to the recommender system -- the aim of the system is thus to learn the model from privatized responses to (appropriately designed) queries.
+The metric of interest is the \emph{sample-complexity} -- the minimum number of users required for efficient learning.